redis/redis-om-python/README.md

 These queries -- and more! -- are possible because **Redis OM manages indexes for you automatically**.

 Querying with this index features a rich expression syntax inspired by the Django ORM, SQLAlchemy, and Peewee.
 We think you'll enjoy it!

+**Note:** Indexing only works for data stored in Redis logical database 0.
+If you are using a different database number when connecting to Redis, you can expect the code to raise a `MigrationError` when you run the migrator.

 ### Embedded Models